woof-software/migrator-v2/docs/MigratorV2.md

 Ensures that the provided adapter address is valid and registered.

-_This modifier checks the `allowedAdapters` mapping to confirm that the adapter is registered
+_This modifier checks if the specified adapter is included in the `_adapters` enumerable set.
-     and allowed to handle migrations.
-If the adapter is not registered, the transaction reverts.
+     If the adapter is not registered, the transaction will revert with an {InvalidAdapter} error.

+Requirements:
+- The `adapter` address must be registered in the `_adapters` enumerable set.

 Reverts:
-- {InvalidAdapter} if the adapter is not currently allowed._
+- {InvalidAdapter} if the adapter is not currently registered.

+Usage:
+- Apply this modifier to functions that require a valid and registered adapter to execute._

 #### Parameters